I personally love a really good steel cut oatmeal granola recipe and this Homemade Honey Nut Granola Recipe with Steel Cut Oats is one you MUST try.

 - Bake granola in 250 degree oven for one hour, stirring granola every 20 minutes.
 Granola should be golden and smell sweet and nutty.

-- Remove from oven and cool completely before storing in an airtight container for up to a month.
+- Remove from oven and cool completely to room temperature.
+Clusters should form as a result.
+Break granola into small clusters before storing in an airtight container for up to a month.

 Leave a Reply